eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ## Learning Objectives

-In this stage, we will implement our own TCP client and connect the TCP client to the TCP server from [Stage 1](/roadmap/phase-0/stage-1).
+- We will implement a simple TCP client that takes an input from the user, sends it to the TCP server from [Stage 1](/roadmap/phase-0/stage-1) and prints the response.

 ## Introduction